Spectrum of p-adic linear differential equations II: Variation of the spectrum: Continuity of the spectrum of an ultrametric operator

-To make the reader comfortable, we will explained the notations involved in the formula of Cauchy integral (cf. \eqref{eq:16}), already presented in \cite[Chapter 8]{Ber}. \begin{conv} For simplicity we will assume that $F$ is algebraically closed. \end{conv}
+To make the reader comfortable, we explain notations involved in the formula of Cauchy integral (cf. \eqref{eq:16}), already presented in \cite[Chapter 8]{Ber}. \begin{conv} We assume that $F$ is algebraically closed. \end{conv}

 \begin{Defi} Let $X$ be an analytic domain of $\Pf$.
-Let $E$ be a $F$-Banach algebra.
+Let $E$ be an $F$-Banach algebra.
 Let $\Sigma$ be a compact subset of $X$.
-The $F$-algebra of analytic functions defined in a neighbourhood of $\Sigma$ with value in $E$ is the following:
+The $F$-algebra of analytic functions defined in a neighborhood of $\Sigma$ with value in $E$ is defined as follows:

 where $U$ is an open subset of $X$.
-We endow $\cO_X(E)$ with the semi-norm We set $\cO_X(\Sigma):=\cO_X(F)(\Sigma)$. \end{Defi}
+We endow $\cO_X(E)(\Sigma)$ with the semi-norm We set $\cO_X(\Sigma):=\cO_X(F)(\Sigma)$. \end{Defi}

 \begin{nota} Let $V$ be an affinoid domain of $\Pf$.
 If $\infty\in V$, we set

 Otherwise, we set $(\cA_V)_0:=\cA_V$. \end{nota}

 \begin{nota} Let $\Sigma$ be a compact (resp. open) subset of $\Pf$.
 If $\infty\in \Sigma$, we set